puppetlabs/puppetserver/documentation/deprecated_features.markdown

 #### Context

 This cache was used in workflows where external tooling needs a list of nodes.
 PuppetDB is the preferred source of node information.

+### JRuby's "compat-version" setting

+#### Now

+Puppet Server 5.0 removes the `jruby-puppet.compat-version` setting in [`puppetserver.conf`](./config_file_puppetserver.markdown), and exits the `puppetserver` service with an error if you start the service with that setting.

+#### Previously

+Puppet Server 2.7.x allowed you to set `compat-version` to `1.9` or `2.0` to choose a preferred Ruby interpreter version.

+#### Detecting and Updating

+Launching the `puppetserver` service with this setting enabled will cause it to exit with an error message.
+The error includes information on [switching from JRuby 1.7.x to JRuby 9k](./configuration.markdown).

+For Ruby language 2.x support in Puppet Server, configure Puppet Server to use JRuby 9k instead of JRuby 1.7.27.
+See the "Configuring the JRuby Version" section of [Puppet Server Configuration](./configuration.markdown) for details.

+#### Context

+Puppet Server 5.0 updated JRuby v1.7 to v1.7.27, which in turn updated the `jruby-openssl` gem to v0.9.19 and `bouncycastle` libraries to v1.55.
+JRuby 1.7.27 breaks setting `jruby-puppet.compat-version` to `2.0`.

+Server 5.0 also added optional, experimental support for JRuby 9k, which includes Ruby 2.x language support.